guyver2/battlechess/Readme.txt

 	python battleChess.py -p ./2014_03_07_14_06_37_lance_hardwood_Vs_sniper.txt

 - Using the server application :
 	If you want to host your own server (you don't have to).
 You just need to run the server.py programm on a computer that can be reached through the network.
-Change the port if you want and pass it along with the hostname to the client application.
+Change the port and hostname if you want and pass those informations to the client application.

 - Information sent on the network :
 	If you worry about privacy, you can launch your own server.
 It's pretty straigthforward to see from the source code that nothing is sent anywhere else.